camm2210/Paypal-PaymentGateway/README.md

-# Paypal-PaymentGateway
+# Paypal Payment Gateway
-This is a repository where I learn to implement a payment gateway with Node.js. using the full documentation from Paypal to use the paypal API.
+This is a repository with some information about how to implement a payment gateway supported by PayPal with Node.js. using the full documentation from Paypal to use the paypal API.

 *Always check the sandbox mode during the development process.